Ghini/ghini.github.io/_posts/2019-05-27-what-does-it-imply,-reloading-ghini?.md

 categories: geek
 ---

-So you have been watching the last videos, and you wonder where this all is going to take us to.
+So you have been watching the last videos[*], and you wonder where this all is going to take us to.

 A user posed the question: